 1. Boost Your Mood

 The goal of a game night should be to have fun, and having fun releases endorphins.
 Endorphins are the body’s feel good chemicals: a group of hormones with proven mood-boosting qualities.
 Endorphins promote feelings of well-being, reduce the perception of pain, and help alleviate stress.
 Additionally, laughter can lower cortisol levels in the body leading to less anxiety, reduced stress, and better sleep.
 Evidence shows that laughter really is the best medicine, and a game night with friends or family is a great way to add some laughter to your life.
+When mental health issues like stress or depression get in the way of being able to have fun during game nights, it’s time to reach out for help.
+The licensed therapists at BetterHelp are always available.

 2. Improve Relationships